APPLICATION FAQs

 Yes we do and you can find them here for Clementine and Ruby.

-Items are rarely left behind as our managers and the event coordinator walk the building together at the end of every event for this purpose.
+Items are rarely left behind as our managers and the event coordinator sweep the building at the end of every event.
 If you think you left an item, please contact the event coordinator as they likely took it with them.
 If you're sure the item is at the building, email us at heythere@dragonpark.co and reference the event date and venue.